liu-q16/liu-q16.github.io/_pages/about.md

 <div class="intro">
   <ul>
-  <li>2019.09 I will visiting the Department of Statistics, Stanford University as a Visiting Scholar advised by <a href="https://statistics.stanford.edu/people/wing-hung-wong">Wing Hung Wong</a>.</li>
+  <li>2019.09  I will visit the Department of Statistics, Stanford University as a Visiting Scholar advised by <a href="https://statistics.stanford.edu/people/wing-hung-wong">Wing Hung Wong</a>.</li>
-  <li>2019.11 One paper was accepted to RECOMB 2020.</li>
+  <li>2019.07  I will give a talk at Bassel, Switzerland for ISMB 2019.</li>
+  <li>2019.05  I win the travel fellowship provided by International Society of Computational Biology (ISCB).</li>
   </ul>
 </div>